Home

 And this streamlined reporting translates directly into more efficient and more productive sustainability efforts.
 “It really helps with understanding the anomalies in our data,” adds Brogden.
 “It provides us with a diagnostic of overall data health and if there are any gaps or oddities that might have arisen from a reporting error.
 We can compare current figures against the audit history and more easily figure out what’s going on.
 Altogether, we’ve seen an increase in the credibility of our sustainability data.”

 The more accurate records also help with regulatory compliance surrounding annual reporting efforts and corresponding audits—particularly during periods of transition.
-“If an auditor asks us why there was an increase in GHG at one of our sites,” explains Brogden, “we can look through our records in the system and quickly and transparently isolate the root cause of that change.”
+“If an auditor asks us why there was an increase in GHG emissions at one of our sites,” explains Brogden, “we can look through our records in the system and quickly and transparently isolate the root cause of that change.”

 Even better, all of these efforts don’t go unnoticed.
-As Bridge adds: “It helps us win work.
+As Bridge concludes: “It helps us win work.
 We now find that if you don’t have the ESG credentials and aren’t focused on decarbonization, it’s growing more difficult to engage with customers.
 I think sustainability is a top three win theme for us at Downer—it gets us a seat at the table, particularly with our government customers that we frequently work with.”

 Downer logo